momihailescu/azure-docs/articles/governance/resource-graph/samples/starter.md

 Search-AzGraph -Query "where tags.environment=~'internal' | project name"
 ```

-To also provide what tags the resource has and their values, add the property **tags** to the
+To also filter by the tags a resource has and their values, add the property **tags** to the
 `project` keyword.

 ```Query